Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Training Details

 \subsection{Pre-trained Models}

 We use pre-trained ViT-B/16 and ResNet-50 models in our experiments.
+The ViT-B/16 checkpoint we used was first pretrained on ImageNet-21K and then fine-tuned on the ImageNet-1K dataset.
 All of which are loaded using the timm library.
 We list the dimensions of the extracted features and the download links for the checkpoints of each model in Table \ref{tab:pretrained_model}.